Thai Yoga Massage

 Nuad Boran (known in various forms as Thai massage, Thai Yoga Massage, and other terms) began to evolve in Thailand over 2,000 years ago.
 Based on healing principles similar to those utilized in other non-western healing therapies, the Thai system focuses on circulation of vital energy in major pathways called sen. The major energy lines are manipulated, and important pressure points along these pathways are stimulated to help break down blockages, stimulate energy flow and restore balance and harmony.

 For many, traditional Thai massage is also a spiritual discipline in that it incorporates the practices of mindfulness (breath awareness) and loving kindness (focused compassion).
 These techniques, when shared by practitioner and client, help bring the treatment session to a focused and deep level.

-Colette French performs Thai Yoga Massage at Unlocking The Body.
-Colette French and Stephanie Turbyfill also perform an Ashiatsu - Thai combined session which is also a must try if you like Thai already!
-For more information about Thai Yoga Massage, read the FAQ’s below, or email Colette French directly by utilizing the email address located on her Bio Page.
+Colette Scott performs Thai Yoga Massage at Unlocking The Body.
+Colette Scott and Stephanie Turbyfill also perform an Ashiatsu - Thai combined session which is also a must try if you like Thai already!
+For more information about Thai Yoga Massage, read the FAQ’s below, or email Colette directly by utilizing the email address located on her Bio Page.

 This article (c) 2006 Thai Healing Alliance International.

 FAQ's About Thai Yoga Massage: